By Jerry Tardif

 So if you weigh 130 pounds and clean nine stalls, you'll burn about 530 calories in 90 minutes.

-Of course, if you take a more leisurely approach and do fewer tasks than outlined, the number of calories burned will be less per stall.
+Of course, if you do fewer tasks than outlined, the number of calories burned will be less per stall.

-Generally, the number of calories burned per stall will be about the same whether you work quickly or slowly; you pace will just determine how long it takes you to do all the stalls you have to do.
+Finally, the number of calories burned per stall will be about the same whether you work quickly or slowly; your pace will just determine how long it takes you to do all the stalls you have to do.

 Back to Article Index